phstc/spelling-corrector/README.md

 ### Persisted Spelling Corrector

-The `PersistedSpellingCorrector` and `PersistedWordCollection` are implementions using MongoDB (encapsulating the non-persisted implementations) to persisted the correction and trained word collection.
+The `PersistedSpellingCorrector` and `PersistedWordCollection` are implementions using MongoDB (encapsulating the non-persisted implementations) to persisted the corrections and trained word collection.

 ## Examples